david942j/rbelftools/README.md

    **rbelftools** are designed to be a library for furthur usage.
    It will _not_ add any trivial features (e.g. show full/partial/no relro).
+5. Section and segment parser

+   Providing common sections and segments parser.
+For example, .symtab, .shstrtab sections.

 # Development
 ```bash